rage/programming-21/data/index.md

 </br>

 <b>The last online exam of Advanced Course in Programming of year 2021 will be held on Saturday 26.2.22 between 10:00 AM and 10:00 PM UTC+02:00.
-In grading of the exam, exercise points are counted as them were 15.1.2022 UTC+02:00.
-More detailed exam instructions will be published on these pages before the exam date.</b>
+In grading of the exam, exercise points are counted as them were 15.1.2022 UTC+02:00.</b>

 </text-box>